codesharedot/dex-price/README.md

-# bitcny price
+# ethos price

-Gets the bitcny price with Python (from JSON).
+Gets the ethos price with Python (from JSON).

 https://pythonbasics.org